middlestate/vyla-www/src/pages/index.md

 ---
 templateKey: 'home-page'
 title: Vyla
-meta_title: Vyla | Dairy has a story to tell
+meta_title: 'Vyla | Dairy has a story to tell'
 meta_description: >-
-  Cum sociis natoque penatibus et magnis dis parturient montes, nascetur ridiculus mus.
-Aenean eu leo quam.
-Pellentesque ornare sem lacinia quam venenatis vestibulum.
-Sed posuere consectetur est at lobortis.
-Cras mattis consectetur purus sit amet fermentum.
+  We are lifting ourselves to a new standard of integration to bring new value to our farms, to our industry, and to the world’s table.
 heading: Dairy has a story to tell, and a new way to tell it.
 description: >-
   We are lifting ourselves to a new standard of integration to bring new value to our farms, to our industry, and to the world’s table.